Campus: Santo Domingo

 Group and individual tutoring will be held outside class hours, and will be arranged between students and teachers.
-In the first two phases, these tutoring sessions will be held every two weeks.
-In the last phase, where the students will be writing their scripts, the tutoring sessions will be held weekly.

-The Program includes 2 (optional) in-person workshops of 1 week at the School grounds, for intensive writing retreats and group counseling.
+The Program includes 2 in-person workshops of 1 week at the School grounds, for intensive writing retreats and group counseling.
 (Lodging and food costs are not included.)
 These classes will also be available on a virtual platform for those who cannot participate in person.

 The Program is built as a theoretical-practical project lab, offering tools to be used in each of the projects, as well as individual or collective tutoring sessions with teachers.

-The course is divided into three phases:
+The course is divided into five phases: